SEMICeu/documentation/editorial_flow.md

 ## **Part 2: Build the data specification artefacts using the toolchain**

-*3. Trigger the toolchain in the publication repository*
+*Step 3.
+Trigger the toolchain in the publication repository*

    The editor triggers the rendering of the data specification artefacts by adding a publication point in the **publication repository** [3].

    (For more information on how this is done, please check out the chapter on [How to trigger the generation of the artefacts](./toolchain.md#howto-trigger-the-generation-of-the-artefacts).)

-*4. Check the generated artefacts*
+*Step 4.
+Check the generated artefacts*

    When the toolchain processing is finished, the artefacts become available in the **generated repository** [4].